-This week, is it "Light at the end... ?"
+This week, "Is the light getting brighter?"
+The Adams numbers were the lowest (7) since last July (Slide #6).
 Vaccination is still the best protection against serious illness.
 However, recovery from omicron appears to prevent infection at least as well as vaccination.
 Between the two, we may be nearing community "herd" immunity.
-The Adams numbers last week remained lower (30's) but still higher than what we'd like to see (Slide #6).

-Metrics: (i) new Adams cases to drop to < 10/week; (ii) to come off CDC's "hightransmission" list; (iii) to see fewer hospitalizations; & (iv) to exceed 80% rate of vaccination/boosting (last criterion just added).
+Metrics: (i) new Adams cases to drop to < 10/week; (ii) to come off CDC's "high-transmission" list; (iii) to see fewer hospitalizations; & (iv) to exceed 80% rate of vaccination/boosting (last criterion added last week).

 How are we doing?
-While new cases are dropping, we're still on CDC's "high-transmission" list.
-On the positive side, the Eagle reported only 9 hospitalized patients at Berkshire Health Systems.
-The peak was several times that.
-However, our vaccination rate is leaking up ever so slowly, with only 60 shots last week (Slide #12).
-Currently, 71% of our residents are fully vaccinated & 37% boosted (74% & 40%, respectively, if we only count those eligible - 5y+).
+New cases have dropped to 7 (from 31), but the county is still on CDC's "high-transmission" list.
+On the plus side, the Eagle reported only 8 patients hospitalized at Berkshire Health Systems, down 1 & much lower than the peak.
+However, we're seeing fewer vaccinations each week, with only 41 shots last week (down from 59; Slide #12).
+Currently, 71% of our residents are fully vaccinated & 37% boosted (74% & 39%, respectively, counting only those eligible, i.e., 5y+).